Dharmaguptaka Vinaya

 “Child” also means a person who hasn’t yet gone forth.

 If a bhikkhunī lives closely together with a householder or a householder’s child, and engages in practices not to be followed, the bhikkhunīs (should) admonish that bhikkhunī: “Younger sister, don’t live closely together with a householder or a householder’s child, and engage in practices not to be followed.
 Please live apart.
 If you live apart, you’ll grow in the Buddha’s dhamma and live comfortably.
 Please give up this matter now.
 When you’re criticized by the sangha, don’t commit a heavy “heavy” seems to have been carried over by mistake from the pārājikas and saṅghādisesas.
 Pācittiyas are not heavy offenses.
 Further down, the text doesn’t mention “heavy” anymore.* offense.”
 If she follows this advice, it’s good.
 If not, the motion should be carried out.
-When the motion has been carried out, they should say: “Younger sister, we have done the motion, the announcements are still left.
+When the motion has been carried out, they should say: “Younger sister, we’ve done the motion, the announcements are still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit an offense.”
 If she follows this advice, it’s good.
 If not, the first announcement should be carried out.

-When the first announcement has been carried out, they should say: “Younger sister, we have done the motion and carried out the first announcement, two announcements are still left.
+When the first announcement has been carried out, they should say: “Younger sister, we’ve done the motion and carried out the first announcement, two announcements are still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit an offense.”
 If she follows this advice, it’s good.
 If not, the second announcement should be carried out.
 When the second announcement has been carried out, they should say: “We’ve carried out the motion and two announcements, one announcement is still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit an offense.”
 If she follows this advice, it’s good.
 If not, when third announcement has been carried out, it’s a pācittiya.
 (If she gives it up) after the motion and two announcements, it’s three dukkaṭas.
 After the motion and one announcement, it’s two dukkaṭas.
 After the motion, it’s one dukkaṭa.
 When motion hasn’t yet been done, and when, before the motion, she lives closely together with a householder or a householder’s child, and engages in practices not to be followed, in all such cases it’s a dukkaṭa.

 For a bhikkhu, it’s a dukkaṭa.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.